Yazwh0/BitMagic.Legacy/Documentation/Compiler.md

     .const xyz = $f0

     .proc C
-        lda App::A:xyz
-        lda App:::xyz
+        lda App::A:xyz ; all these are $ff lda App:::xyz
         lda :::xyz
         lda ::A:xyz
         lda :A:xyz
         ;lda :xyz breaks, not unique
-        lda xyz ; will be from this scope
+        lda xyz ; will be $f0 from this scope
     .endproc

-    lda App::A:xyz
-    lda App:::xyz
+    lda App::A:xyz ; all these are $ff lda App:::xyz
     lda :::xyz
     lda ::A:xyz
     lda :A:xyz
     ;lda :xyz breaks, not unique
-    lda xyz ; will be from this scope
+    lda example_c:xyz ; will be $f0 from this scope, note no procedure name lda xyz ; will be $f0 from this scope
 .endscope

-lda DATA0

-.scope global_override
-    .const DATA0 = $1111

-    lda DATA0

-    .proc override
-        .const DATA0 = $2222
-        lda DATA0 ; will load from $2222
-    .endproc
-.endscope
 ```

-Currently if there is a scope with the same name in different segments they do not share variables.
-This is likely to change in the future to cut down on the noise.
-I'm not sure if this will be explicit or implicit sharing, but I do think it needs to be done.

 ### Expressions